-2020 turning point: New phase in race tests Dem aggression
+New phase in 2020 presidential race tests Dems’ aggression

 NEW YORK (AP) — The unwritten rules that have so far prevented the Democratic presidential contest from devolving into all-out conflict are about to be tested.

-The early front-runner, former Vice President Joe Biden, has so far fended off the relatively gentle wrath of his rivals.
+The early front-runner , former Vice President Joe Biden, has so far fended off the relatively gentle wrath of his rivals.
 The shortcomings of his most ambitious opponents like Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren have been largely overshadowed.
 And the fiery concerns of lesser-known candidates, such as former Maryland Rep. John Delaney and entrepreneur Andrew Yang, have been all but ignored.

 That dynamic now changes as Democrats enter the most consequential week of the young 2020 campaign season.